shannaniggans/Fancy-Forensics-Website/content/docs/capture-the-flag/huntress-ctf-2023/forensics/Rogue inbox.md

 title: "Rogue Inbox"
 weight: 6
 ---
-## Rogue inbox
+# Rogue inbox

+> "
 > You've been asked to audit the Microsoft 365 activity for a recently onboarded as a customer of your MSP.
 > Your new customer is afraid that Debra was compromised.
 We received logs exported from Purview... can you figure out what the threat actor did?
 It might take some clever log-fu!
+> "

-Grabbed the csv file and opened in Timeline explorer, I know we were interested in Debra and their inbox had funky things like new rules added.
-So I filtered the User Id column to contain debra.
+I grabbed the csv file and opened in Timeline explorer (EZTools), I know we were interested in Debra and their inbox had funky things like new rules added.
+So I filtered the User Id column to contain `debra`.

 Looking at the Audit Data column now I notice that all the New inbox rules contain the from value of `flag@ctf.com` so I filtered the Audit Data containing flag.